StahlOtto/MangaNelo_PDF_Downloader/README.md

 ### 🎉 **Credits** <a name="credits"></a>

-This project is based on the original idea by [Rishabh Choudhary](https://github.com/rishabhxchoudhary/Youtube---Manga-Downloader).
+This project is based on a fork by RyuKaS of an original idea by [Rishabh Choudhary](https://github.com/rishabhxchoudhary/Youtube---Manga-Downloader).
 Significant improvements have been made to the PDF conversion logic, especially to handle long images for webtoon formats.
+It was forked again, so that it works with the new MangaNelo Website.

 ---

 ### 🤝 **Contributing** <a name="contributing"></a>

 Contributions are welcome!
-If you find a bug or have a feature request, feel free to cdoe your version.
+If you find a bug or have a feature request, feel free to code your version.

 ---